-Laser eye surgery is the reshaping of the cornea, the transparent ‘window’ at the front of the eye, by using an excimer laser.
-This then corrects focusing problems.
-To promote faster healing and better results the thin outer surface layer of the cornea is moved aside before the laser treatment is performed.
-The surface layer is then gently moved back into place.
-The two most common types of treatment used are LASIK and LASEK.
-These two methods differ in the way the surface layer is moved aside.
-There is also a third type of treatment called PRK, but this is used less frequently.
+Laser eye surgery is the reshaping of the cornea, the transparent ‘window’ at the front of the eye, by using an excimer laser to correct focusing problems.
+To promote faster healing and better results, the thin outer surface layer of the cornea is moved aside before the laser treatment is performed, and then gently moved back into place.
+There is also another type of treatment called PRK, but this is used less frequently.

 The National Institute for Health and Clinical Excellence (NICE) produces guidance on whether procedures are safe enough or indeed successful enough to be used routinely in the NHS in England, Wales and Scotland.
-After considering the evidence for using laser treatments, they have decided that it is safe enough and effective enough for use in the NHS.
-They do recommend, however, that anyone considering laser eye surgery should make sure they thoroughly understand the benefits and risks of the surgery before proceeding.
-They should then weigh these factors up against the advantages and disadvantages of wearing glasses or contact lenses.
+After considering the evidence for using laser treatments, they have decided that it is safe and effective enough for use in the NHS.
+They do recommend, however, that anyone considering laser eye surgery should make sure they thoroughly understand the benefits and risks of the surgery before proceeding, and weigh this against the advantages and disadvantages of wearing glasses or contact lenses.

 The images below a show cross-section of a short-sighted eye during treatment.

 Many people who choose laser eye surgery do so because they have experienced problems with their glasses or contact lenses.

 If so, then considering the continual advancements in glasses and contact lens technology, it may actually be that previous problems can now be resolved.
 You should ask your optician about the latest developments in both contact lenses and glasses technology, as well as about laser eye surgery.
 This will help you to choose the option that is best suited to your needs.

 Before you proceed